Miscellaneous opcodes

 Does absolutely nothing

 It is often used to disable existing opcodes in a ROM without shifting around the machine code.
-It can also be used to give time for the math hardware registers to do their work.
+It can also be used to give time for the to do their work.

 Opcode